shanet/RelayRemote/README.md

 The Android app supports multiple relay servers, relay groups, homescreen widgets, and NFC (near field communication) tags.

+A demo video and brief description of how it works is available at: http://shanetully.com/2012/12/controlling-a-relay-via-an-arduino-from-an-android-client-with-nfc/

 ## Hardware
 RelayRemote was built and tested on an Arduino Uno with the Arduino Ethernet Shield for networking capabilities.
 A PowerSwitch Tail II is the recommended relay.